 Ignore the name.
 Mud Island, a peninsula jutting out into the Mississippi across from downtown Memphis, is far from muddy.
 A monorail whisks visitors over the water to the Mississippi River Museum (and it’s worth coming here just for the monorail trip alone), whose proudest exhibit is a life-sized replica of an old-fashioned steamboat.
 Outside is a scale model of the Mississippi River, and if you’re traveling with kids, it’s the perfect depth for wading.
 It empties into a miniature Gulf of Mexico, where you can rent paddle boats for an afternoon of splashing.
 Park in the Mud Island parking deck at Front Street and Poplar Avenue.

-Attractions & Landmarks, Beaches/Bodies of Water
+Attractions & Landmarks, Beaches/Bodies of Water, Sports and the Outdoors

 - Credit Cards Accepted: mastercard, discover, amex, visa